 Google slides activities

-As always, here is a free sample of the print cards and the link to the free sample of the google slides version.
+As always, here is a free version of the google slides version.

 Get the premium version here